 Once created (this may take a few minutes), you will then need to open the Access Keys section of the storage configuration page.
 In this section you will find a primary and secondary connection string.
 Copy the primary connection string, we will use this later in the setup.

-Setup an AS2 Cloud Relay subscription
+Create an EIS AS2 Cloud Relay subscription

 When first loading the AS2 Cloud Relay dashboard, you will be presented with the New Application page.
 From here, you can provide: